sadoyan/aralez/README.md

 # Aralez (Արալեզ), Reverse proxy and service mesh built on top of Cloudflare's Pingora

-**What Aralez means?**
+What Aralez means ?
-<ins>Aralez = Արալեզ.
-Named after the legendary Armenian guardian spirit, winged dog-like creature, that descend upon fallen heroes to lick their wounds and resurrect them.</ins>.
+**Aralez = Արալեզ** <ins>.Named after the legendary Armenian guardian spirit, winged dog-like creature, that descend upon fallen heroes to lick their wounds and resurrect them.</ins>.

 Built on Rust, on top of **Cloudflare’s Pingora engine**, **Aralez** delivers world-class performance, security and scalability — right out of the box.